flecoqui/ARMStepByStep/Step_7_ASPDotNetCoreContainer/README.md

 2. You can scale up your AKS Deployment with Kubernetes Command Line Client: </p>
-**kubectl** kubectl scale deployment aspnetcorereactredux --replicas=4 </p>
+**kubectl:** kubectl scale deployment aspnetcorereactredux --replicas=4 </p>

      If you run the command "kubectl get pods" again, you'll see the 4 pods for instance:

         NAME                                    READY     STATUS    RESTARTS   AGE